Asecta/Quickplay/README.md

 # Quickplay

-Quickplay is a simple but general platform for managing multi-instance (and potentially multi-server) PvP games.
+Quickplay is a simple but general platform for managing multi-instance (and potentially multi-server) minigames.

 # Scope

+This was originally written out with the vision of team-based pvp minigames, however i have written the specs out in a generalilzed way that should be applicable to any desired gamemode.
+Such as spleef, parkour-racing etc.

 ## **Game instances**